ahgroup/handelgroupwebsite/content/home/myintro.md

 +++
-# Hero or custom widget.
+# Custom widget.
-widget = "hero"  # Do not modify this line!
+widget = "blank"  # Do not modify this line! headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear. date = 2019-02-10

-#widget = "custom"
+# Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-active = false  # Activate this widget? true/false
+# title = "Demos"
-weight = 1  # Order that this section will appear. date = 2019-02-10
+# subtitle = ""

-#title = "Academic"
+[design]

-# Hero image (optional).
-Enter filename of an image in the `static/img/` folder.
+# Choose how many columns the section has.
+Valid values: 1 or 2.
-hero_media = "headerimage.png"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.